ravemaster99/itmd-362-pp/pp-07/readme.md

    specific URL where the guidance can be found) that you implemented in your sketch, written below:

 * HCI Guidline One (URL):https://msdn.microsoft.com/en-us/library/windows/desktop/dn742478.aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Will use small sentences and make sure text is as large and simple as possible.

-* HCI Guidline Two (URL):
+* HCI Guidline Two (URL):https://msdn.microsoft.com/library/windows/desktop/dn742479.aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch:Website is divided into two simple columns on desktop version, or one longer column on mobile (or smaller screen).
+Elements will scale with screen size as to to remain legible on multiple screen sizes.
+A menu is used to remove some clutter from the main screen that would not likely be relevant to users.

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL):https://msdn.microsoft.com/library/windows/desktop/dn742463.aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Similar to the other two guidelines, the design was created to be easily usable on touch devices, pen devices, and well as standard keyboard devices.